 Gorilla Trekking in Uganda

 gorilla-trekking-in-ugandaGorilla trekking in Uganda is possible in two parks – Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
-Mountain Gorillas can only survive in the wild, so trekking into these forests is your only chance to have a peek at them on your Uganda Gorilla Safari Tour.
-In these two parks, tracking takes place at 5 locations – Buhoma, Ruhija, Rushaga, Nkuringo in Bwindi Impenetrable National Park and Ntebeko in Mgahinga Gorilla National Park.
+Gorilla trekking is one of the world’s top 10 thrilling wildlife experiences.
+Mountain Gorillas can only survive in the wild, so trekking into these forests is the only chance to meet them on your Uganda Gorilla Safari Tour.
+Tracking takes place at 5 locations – Buhoma, Ruhija, Rushaga, Nkuringo in Bwindi Impenetrable National Park and Ntebeko in Mgahinga Gorilla National Park.
 Permit numbers are limited because only 8 people are allowed to visit a Gorilla family per day for one hour.
 Request a Quote

 Gorilla trekking in Uganda takes place to only the habituated Mountain Gorilla families and Bwindi Impenetrable National Park is the most preferred destination because of the many habituated Gorilla families.
 It has over 20 habituated groups while the rest live a solitary life or not yet habituated.
 Wild Gorillas are unapproachable but the Gorilla habituation process slowly and gradually exposes them to human presence.
 Among the fruits of Gorilla habituation is the peacefulness and fulfillment you ought to get when a group of Gorillas view you as a neutral being before them.
 You can even follow them as they feed, play and socialise for a good one hour.
 Regardless of their habituation status however, Gorillas are wild animals that shouldn’t be dared unaccompanied.
 On the other hand, it doesn’t matter how many times you may have tracked the Gorillas, the experience is always unique for each encounter with them.